INDAPlus21/melg-task-13/README.md

 ![](example5.png)

-(Tweak the spheres array to get different results)

 **How to run:**

 - Double click the html file
-- Wait a few minutes for it to render (simulates 100 bounces)
+- Wait a few minutes for it to render
+- Select a different template to see a different visulization